WA8LMF Home Page | Updated December 05 2019

 Solves several problems when connecting a radio's speaker or headphone output to a computer sound system MIC input for sound card digital modes.

-A soundcard software KISS TNC for 300 and 1200 baud packet that is a direct drop-in replacement for the AGW Packet Engine in programs such as UIview, APRSpoint, etc. Features tunable audio tones and can receive on two frequencies/radios at the same time with a stereo sound card input.
+A soundcard software KISS TNC for 300 and 1200 baud packet that is a direct drop-in replacement for the AGW Packet Engine in programs such as UIview, APRSpoint, etc. Features tunable audio tones (useful on 300 baud HF) and can transmit & receive on two frequencies/radios at the same time with a stereo sound card input and two sound card interfaces.
+Has a BUILT-IN received packet monitor that makes the application self-contained for monitoring and trouble-shooting packet/APRS activity.
+Dual TCP/IP servers emulate both the classic AGWpe interface and a standard KISS-over-IP interface on separate configurable IP port numbers.

 The Black Viper domain seems to be back online.
 Latest online versions of these documents are here: